-Over the past decade, I have presented for various groups within the mining, construction and project management sectors, ranging from large audiences at national conferences, to medium-sized groups of university engineering students, to smaller luncheon functions for team learning or professional associations.
+Over the past decade, I’ve been actively speaking within the mining, construction and project management sectors, ranging from large audiences at national conferences, to smaller university sessions and other functions for team learning or professional associations.
 I speak frequently on the topics of mining waste management, sustainability and integration of sustainability into projects and processes, but also on Lean, leading through change, collaboration and engagement.

 I focus primarily on the integration of various improvement principles and methods into projects, improving team collaboration, and engaging and empowering personnel to facilitate successful change initiatives.

 If you are interested in bringing some focus to these areas to your next event, we can tailor or presentations to the theme of the event, the desired message, and the audience to be engaged.

 Shifting Sands: From Wastes to Valued Resources, CIM MES Rocks & Stocks, October 22, 2019